-

 Owner's Suite

 The name says it all.
 A stylish apartment.
 Prestigious and classic.
-For those who seek the superlative level of space, comfort and service on board.
+For those who seek spaciousness, comfort and service on board.
 The Owner’s Suite is available as a one-bedroom configuration or as two bedrooms (as illustrated) by adjoining with a Vista Suite so you can enjoy your luxury cruise in style.

 Please note that the 3rd guest will sleep on a comfortable sofa bed in the reception area of the suite.